yakowa/File-Name-Replacer/README.md

 # File Name Replacer

-Replaces files which have spaces in their names with hyphens in a given directory.
+Replaces files that have spaces in their names with hyphens in a given directory.

 ![Version: 1.1.0](https://img.shields.io/badge/Version-1.1.0-00e0a7)